RamanSlinka/clips/README.md

 # Clips

-You can look at this mini project here: [BurgersLanding  ---->  LINK  ](https://ramanslinka.github.io/clips/) version 1.0.
+You can look at this project here: [BurgersLanding  ---->  LINK  ](https://ramanslinka.github.io/clips/) version 1.0.

 ### This APP was created in Angular and TypeScript.
 There are: the latest features in Angular: Routing, Directives, Pipes, Services, Ahead of time Compilation + much more.